clondon0792/Final_Project_Repo/README.md

 ## Technologies Used

-### Communication Protocols
-Our group will meet during our regular Zoom classes.
-We will communicate via our private Slack channel.

 ### Data Cleaning and Analysis
 We have preprocessed the data using Excel.
 Exploratory and further analysis will be completed in R.